kennydo/uiharu/README.md

 First, create a virtual environment *with* system packages.
 The reading from the BME280 sensor requires a the `Adafruit_Python_GPIO` library, which requires system packages to be installed.
 Follow the instructions on https://github.com/adafruit/Adafruit_Python_GPIO.

-Then, run the `setup.py` from this repository:
+Then, run the `setup.py` from this repository to install this package and its dependencies:
 ```
 $ python setup.py install
 ```